How to get relief without antibiotics

 Sinusitis that lasts more than three weeks or recurs more than three times a year is called chronic sinusitis.
 The most common cause of chronic sinusitis is inadequately treated acute sinusitis, and since the diagnosis and treatment of acute sinusitis have improved so much, chronic sinusitis is less common than it used to be.

-Most patients with chronic sinusitis should benefit from an ENT evaluation, including endoscopy and a CT scan.
+Most patients with chronic sinusitis will benefit from an ENT evaluation, which usually includes looking inside both nostrils with a scope.
+The doctor may also order a CT scan.
 That's because anatomic problems such as nasal polyps or a deviated septum are often responsible.
-Since allergies are also present in many cases, allergy testing may help.
+Since allergies are also present in many cases, you may want to pursue formal allergy testing.

 Persistent nasal discharge and congestion are the main symptoms of chronic sinusitis.
 Unless flares of acute sinusitis develop, headache and fever are minimal.